-- Third parties may initiate legal proceedings alleging that we are infringing their intellectual property rights, the outcome of which would be uncertain and could have a material adverse effect on the success of our business. - If we are not able to obtain required regulatory approvals, we will not be able to commercialize KIO-101, KIO-201, KIO-301 or any other product candidate that we may develop, and our ability to generate revenue will be materially impaired. - We incur increased costs as a result of operating as a public company, and our management is required to devote substantial time to new compliance initiatives and corporate governance practices. - Because we do not anticipate paying any cash dividends on our capital stock in the foreseeable future, capital appreciation, if any, will be your sole source of gain. - · We have broad discretion to determine how to use the proceeds raised in this offering. - There is no public market for the Series E preferred stock, Class A Warrants or Class B Warrants being offered by us in this offering. - You will be unable to exercise the Class A Warrants and Class B Warrants and they may have no value under certain circumstances, including if we fail to obtain stockholder approval for a reverse stock split or the exercisability of the Class A Warrants and Class B Warrants. - A substantial number of shares of our common stock may be sold in this offering, which could cause the price of our common stock to decline. - We have identified material weaknesses in our internal control over financial reporting.
-If we are unable to remediate these material weaknesses, or if we experience additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely satisfy the requirements applicable to public companies, which may adversely affect investor confidence in us, and, as a result, the market price of our common stock.
+- Third parties may initiate legal proceedings alleging that we are infringing their intellectual property rights, the outcome of which would be uncertain and could have a material adverse effect on the success of our business. - If we are not able to obtain required regulatory approvals, we will not be able to commercialize KIO-101, KIO-201, KIO-301 or any other product candidate that we may develop, and our ability to generate revenue will be materially impaired. - We incur increased costs as a result of operating as a public company, and our management is required to devote substantial time to new compliance initiatives and corporate governance practices. - Because we do not anticipate paying any cash dividends on our capital stock in the foreseeable future, capital appreciation, if any, will be your sole source of gain. - We have broad discretion to determine how to use the proceeds raised in this offering. - There is no public market for the Series E preferred stock or the warrants to purchase shares of our common stock being offered by us in this offering. - A substantial number of shares of our common stock may be sold in this offering, which could cause the price of our common stock to decline.